sm0ca/chapter-check/README.md

 # Chapter Check

-(Note that although this project was created for my computer science course, it can be used by anyone who finds it helpful! - sxnch)
+(Note that this project was created for my computer science course, and due to various restrictions I was unable to implement many libraries/constructs that would have much more efficient.
+That being said, it can still be used by anyone who is interested, and hopefully someone finds it helpful! - sxnch)

 This software allows you to maintain a personal manga list, in which you can add all of the ongoing manga that you'd like to keep up-to-date with.
 With a